|1. International Factor Movement|

 |Free Capital Mobilty|| Country A: Labor income

-More than 200 million people live outside the country of their birth.
+More than 200 million people (about 3% of the world population) live outside the country of their birth.

 Welfare of the host country

 Not everyone benefits. (unskilled workers may lose)

 Migrants lower the wage rate of the host country. ⇒ industries become more labor intensive.

 Since some gain and others lose from any policy change, one can examine whether a representative citizen gains from allowing new immigrants.